CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 However, Terraform is only one of the many IaC tools currently available.
 When deciding which to use, we had two options:

-- use a cloud-native IaC tool
+- Use a cloud-native IaC tool
   - which in our case would be [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs), since our team's infrastructure is completely on GCP
   - cloud providers such as AWS and Microsoft Azure also provide their own IaC tools, which are [Cloudformation](https://aws.amazon.com/cloudformation/) and [Azure Resource Manager](https://azure.microsoft.com/en-us/features/resource-manager/) respectively
-- use a cloud-agnostic IaC tool such as Terraform
+- Use a cloud-agnostic IaC tool such as Terraform
   - which allows the specification of infrastructure involving multiple cloud-providers

 Even though our team is currently only using GCP for infrastructure, we felt that using a cloud-agnostic solution would be more flexible and allow services from other cloud providers to be easily integrated in the future.